-One Remuneration Committee meeting was held during the year ended 31st March 2018.
+One Remuneration Committee meeting was held during the year ended 31st March 2019.
 Attendance of the Members is set out below:

-MembersAttendance at MeetingKarl Chi Leung Kwok, Chairman of the Committee1Ivy Sau Ching Chan1Man Sing Kwong1

-The main duties of the Remuneration Committee are to review and recommend remuneration policy and packages of directors and senior management of the company.
-The terms of reference of the Remuneration Committee are aligned with the code provisions set out in the CG Code and are available on the company's website.

-The work performed by the Remuneration Committee for the year ended 31st March 2018 is summarized below:

-- (a) review of the company's policy and structure for all directors' and senior management remuneration; - (b) making recommendations to the board on the remuneration packages of individual executive directors and senior management; and - (c) review of the level of fees for directors.

-The basis of determining the emoluments payable to its directors and senior management by the company is by reference to individual duties and market practices.
-The basis of determining the directors' fees (2017: HK\$200,000 for each director) is by reference to the level of fees of similar nature normally paid by a listed company in Hong Kong to its directors.
-The directors' fees are subject to approval from time to time by shareholders at annual general meetings of the company.
+Members Attendance at Meeting Karl Chi Leung Kwok, Chairman of the Committ Ivy Sau Ching Chan Man Sing Kwong ee 1 1 1 The main duties of the Remuneration Committee remuneration policy and packages of director company.
+The terms of reference of the Remune the code provisions set out in the CG Code ar website. s and senior management of the eration Committee are aligned with The work performed by the Remuneration Comm 2019 is summarized below: nittee for the year ended 31st March (a) review of the company's policy and strumanagement remuneration; acture for all directors' and senior (b) making recommendations to the board individual executive directors and senior m (c) review of the level of fees for directors.
+The basis of determining the emoluments pa management by the company is by reference practices.
+The basis of determining the directors director) is by reference to the level of fees of listed company in Hong Kong to its directors. to individual duties and market s' fees (2018: HK\$200,000 for each similar nature normally paid by a approval from time to time by shareholders at annual general meetings of the